micronaut/rhythm-proxy/README.md

 ## Getting Started

-Rhythm Proxy's can be used to make your Jenkin's radiator dance and play a song when all of the jobs go green.
+Rhythm Proxy can be used to make your Jenkin's radiator dance and play a song when all of the jobs go green.

 It can be configured by changing the values in the `config.json`: